Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 A user has one or more roles attributed to them and these roles govern their access level.

 ## API Keys
-An API Key is a **Public and Private key set** and is used as a means of securing your request during the authenticaion process.
+An API Key is a **Public and Private key set** and is used as a means of securing your request during the authentication process.
 The API Key has one or more roles attributed to it and these roles govern the API Keys' API access.

 **Account API Keys** can manage accounts and create and manage tenant API Keys.